evolvewithnature/evolvewithnature.github.io/README.md

 3. add the logo when Prem finishes the same
 4. add the PPT when it is done
 5. write the documentation for the code as Wiki [Sharad]

+### Contribution Guidelines
+1. Create an issue with the code contribution you are making
+2. Assign it to @sharadshriram
+3. Create a new branch and work - once you are happy send a pull request
+4. No commits or changes on the master branch
+5. No self-merges of pull requests